 • Encouraging or discouraging membership in a labor organization through the terms or conditions of employment

-• Discharging or discriminating against an employee for filing a charge or giving ...
+• Discharging or discriminating against an employee for filing a charge or giving testimony under the ...